 The Faculty of Veterinary Medicine strives to ensure that veterinary doctors receive training that meets the expectations of the veterinary profession in Europe in the areas of animal health, animal welfare and public health, including the care of food safety and the prevention of the spread of infectious diseases.

-The Faculty of Veterinary Medicine is committed and responsible for creating new generations of veterinary doctors ready for the challenges ahead, developing new methods of disease recognition and treatment, and providing comprehensive services to ensure animal welfare, animal and human health, safe food and the environment.
+The Faculty of Veterinary Medicine is dedicated to, and responsible for, creating new generations of veterinary doctors, who are ready for the challenges ahead.
+It also strives to develop new methods of disease identification and treatment, and through its extensive services ensures comprehensive animal welfare, animal and human health, safe food and a safe environment.

 - EAEVE accreditation